 The Lake Minnewanka Cruise (formerly Banff Lake Cruise) is a unique sightseeing tour exploring Lake Minnewanka, the largest lake in Banff National Park.
-Your voyage will be an approximate one hour interpretive cruise with an experienced captain and entertaining guide who will introduce you to the rugged paradise, native folklore and geology of the area.
+Your voyage will be an approximate one hour interpretive cruise with an experienced captain and entertaining guide who will introduce you to the rugged paradise, Indigenous history and geology of the area.

-The Lake Minnewanka Classic Cruise and Junior Explorer Cruise is approximately 60 minutes long including the safety briefing and loading.
-The Premium Cruise and Beer Voyage Cruise is approximately 90 minutes long including the safety briefing and loading.
+The Lake Minnewanka Classic Cruise, Premium Cruise, and Junior Explorer Cruise are approximately 1 hour long including the safety briefing and loading.
+The Beer Voyage Cruise is approximately 1.5 hours long including the safety briefing and loading.

 Although wildlife such as bald eagles, big horn sheep, wolves and grizzly bears frequent the Lake Minnewanka area, they can be difficult to find and we cannot guarantee that you will see them.

-Most Lake Minnewanka Cruise boats are now wheelchair accessible.
-If you've booked online, contact our boathouse at 403.762.4425 to make necessary arrangements.
-Mobility aids, including wheelchairs up to 32 inches wide, can be accommodated.
+Most Lake Minnewanka Cruise boats are wheelchair accessible on the back deck only.
+Guests using wheelchairs can enjoy the cruise from the back deck, but please note that interior areas of the boats are not accessible by wheelchair.
+If you've booked online, please contact our ticket office at 403.762.4425 to make arrangements.
+We can accommodate mobility aids, including wheelchairs up to 32 inches wide.
 For any other inquiries related to accessibility, please contact our team.

-Unfortunately, for safety reasons, we are unable to accommodate for a stroller on the boats.
+Unfortunately, for safety reasons, we are unable to accommodate strollers on the boats.
 They can be left at the boat docks.

 The allowance of pets are up to the discretion of the boat captain and other cruise passengers, so there is no guarantee.
 For the safety of your pet and the comfort of our passengers, we recommend keeping your pets on leash.